afcmrp/python-mfiles/README.rst

 Introduction
 -------------
 Python wrapper around the M-Files API.
+Simple examples for how to use it can be found under ``examples/``.

 Install
 -------------